kubermatic/kubeone/README.md

 ## Workers definition

-KubeOne relies on the [machine-controller project](https://github.com/kubermatic/machine-controller/) to create worker nodes after the kubernetes master nodes are bootstrapped.
+KubeOne relies on the [machine-controller project](https://github.com/kubermatic/machine-controller/) to create worker nodes after the Kubernetes master nodes are bootstrapped.
 The machine controller will be deployed as part of the cluster creation and is configured using the cloud provider credentials from the shell environment.
 (`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in case of AWS)

-Make sure the

 Worker nodes are managed by the [machine-controller project](https://github.com/kubermatic/machine-controller/) (which kubeone